rsherwood-gsa/gsa-icam-card-builder/README.md

   the cardholder name.

 * `employeeAffiliation=4700`
-|This parameter is only used for Printed Information containers.
-It specifies
-  the cardholder's employee affiliation, usually an agency code.
+  This parameter is only used for Printed Information containers.
+It specifies the cardholder's employee affiliation, usually an agency code.

 * `agencyCardSerialNumber=123456789`
   This parameter is only used for Printed Information containers.
 It specifies the agency card serial number printed on the back of the card.
   For Discovery Object properties files, two additional properties are used.
-#If both pivCardApplication and pinUsagePolicy are empty,
-#the Discovery Object will be written with a zero length and its
-#hash will be removed from the Security Object's DG Hashes.
+  If both pivCardApplication and pinUsagePolicy are empty, the Discovery Object will be written with a zero length and its hash will be removed from the Security Object's DG Hashes.
 * `pivCardApplicationAid=a000000308000010000100`
   This allows you to alter the PIV card AID, which you should do only if you know what you're doing.

-  `pinUsagePolicy=6010`
+* `pinUsagePolicy=6010`
-  PIN useage policy controls whether the Application PIN or Global PIN is the preferred PIN.
+  PIN usage policy controls whether the Application PIN or Global PIN is the preferred PIN.
 The following rules apply:
   1. No discovery object (insert '#' in front of this and the previous property.
   Your system should send the PIV application PIN to the card and indicate it is the PIV Application PIN.
   2. Discovery object is present and `pinUsagePolicy` is set to 4000.
 Your system should send the PIV application PIN to the card and indicate it is the PIV Application PIN.